Research & innovation

 Skills Alliance for Industrial Symbiosis – a cross-sectoral Blueprint for a Sustainable Process Industry (SPIRE-SAIS)

-This Erasmus+ Project aims to develop an industry-driven and proactive skills strategy that will assist the wider implementation and exploitation of industrial symbiosis and energy efficiency across the energy-intensive industrial sectors represented in SPIRE: chemicals, steel, engineering, non-ferrous metals, minerals, water, cement, and ceramics.
+This Erasmus+ Project developed an industry-driven and proactive skills strategy that assisted the wider implementation and exploitation of industrial symbiosis and energy efficiency across the energy-intensive industrial sectors represented in SPIRE: chemicals, steel, engineering, non-ferrous metals, minerals, water, cement, and ceramics.
+It ran until May 2024.

 aluSELECT database